hakanai/chatcraft/README.md

 * Skeleton client implementation for XMPP on top of blather
 * Initialisation of clients from configuration

+Getting started:

+* Copy zing.config.example to zing.config and edit it.
+* `ruby bin/zing`

 Obvious TODOs:

 * Command system